Erik van der Ven

-Erik van der Ven (born 15 February 1984) is a Dutch professional football manager and former player who is the manager of Eerste Divisie side FC Den Bosch.
+Erik van der Ven (born 15 February 1984) is a Dutch professional football manager and former player who is assistant manager of Feyenoord U21.
 As a player, he played as a midfielder for KRC Genk, Helmond Sport, TOP Oss, FC Emmen and De Treffers.
 He was appointed as manager of FC Den Bosch on a temporary basis in May 2019, having previously been assistant manager, before becoming the manager on a permanent basis in June 2019.
 He left the club in January 2021 by mutual consent.
+He was appointed as a youth team coach at the Feyenoord Academy in summer 2022, and became the under-21 assistant manager in summer 2025.